oslomarketsolutions/website/src/pages/en/about/index.md

 hero:
   backgroundImage: /img/dvzgovia.jpeg
   text: >-
-    In June of this year, Oslo Market Solutions was acquired by Infront.
+    In June of 2021, Oslo Market Solutions was acquired by Infront.
 The OMS solutions will be jointly developed with Infronts products, ensuring state-of-the-art solutions, fitted to local market requirements.
 As a customer of OMS, you will continue to receive the same reliable service as